 The most common way to buy bonds is through a broker.
 Commissions for the purchase vary from broker to broker.
 With DEGIRO, you can buy government and corporate bonds online on a large number of exchanges.
 The transaction fee depends on the bond market.
 In contrast to other financial instruments, bonds are not priced in currency but as a percentage of the par value.
 This makes it easier to calculate the effective interest rate.

-Potential risk affects the price as well.
-When shareholders think that there is an increase in risk, the price of a bond can fall.
+Potential risk: When shareholders think that there is an increase in risk, the price of a bond can fall.
 As the risk increases, investors want more compensation.

 The most apparent advantage of a bond is the fact that it is a relatively safe investment.
 If you keep it until the maturity date, the par value will be returned unless the entity defaults.